Alalalalaki/UT-EH-reading/Advance_EH_selection.md

 > EH papers selected by personal interest.

+Bassino, J. and van der Eng, P. (2019), Asia's ‘little divergence’ in the twentieth century: evidence from PPP‐based direct estimates of GDP per capita, 1913–69.
+The Economic History Review.

+Watzinger, M., Fackler, T. A., Nagler, M., & Schnitzer, M. (2017).
+How antitrust enforcement can spur innovation: Bell Labs and the 1956 Consent Decree.

+Cioni, M., Federico, G., & Vasta, M. (2019).
+The long-term evolution of economic history: evidence from the top five field journals (1927–2017).
+Cliometrica, 1-39.

+Saez, E., & Zucman, G. (2016).
+Wealth inequality in the United States since 1913: Evidence from capitalized income tax data.
+The Quarterly Journal of Economics, 131(2), 519-578.

+Piketty, T., & Zucman, G. (2014).
+Capital is back: Wealth-income ratios in rich countries 1700–2010.
+The Quarterly Journal of Economics, 129(3), 1255-1310.

 Steinwender, C. (2018).
 Real effects of information frictions: When the states and the kingdom became united.
 American Economic Review, 108(3), 657-96.